ntorga/clean-ddd-full-stack-go-poc/README.md

 1. Install `xdotool` and `tmux`.
 For Ubuntu, you can install them with `sudo apt install xdotool tmux`.

-2. Install the `tailwindcss` [standalone CLI](https://tailwindcss.com/blog/standalone-cli), `air` and `templ`:
+2. Install `air` and `templ`:

 ```bash
 go install github.com/cosmtrek/air@latest
 go install github.com/a-h/templ/cmd/templ@latest
 ```

-The `tailwind.config.js` file is not read by the `tailwindcss` CLI.
-Just like the CLI itself, the config file is present just to make the VSCode Tailwind CSS extension work.
-The Tailwind is deployed in this application using the Flowbite jsDelivr CDN and does not need to run the watcher or build the CSS every time you make a change.
+The `tailwind.config.js` file is not used, it is present just to make the VSCode Tailwind CSS extension work.
+The Tailwind CSS is deployed in this application using UnoCSS (no CLI needed).

 3. Install the following VSCode extensions: